michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 $f$;
 ```

 Now, create hierarchical CAGGs.
-The hourly CAGG aggregates data from the `ltss` table, providing hourly energy and costs.
-Although calling `calculate_costs_arr()` twice with the same arguments is not ideal, it's necessary due to CAGG limitations.
+The hourly CAGG aggregates data from the `ltss` table, providing hourly energy and its costs.
+Although calling `calculate_costs_arr()` twice with the same arguments is not ideal, it's necessary to overcome CAGG limitations.

 The daily CAGG simply sums the hourly values.